anjan648/Ansible-certificates-deployment/README.md

 •	Support large-scale rollout across hundreds of systems
 ________________________________________
 Certificates Deployed
-The following certificates are deployed to all target servers:
+The certificates are deployed to all target servers:
-•	ALSTOMINFRASTRUCTUREcert_Intermediate.pem
-•	AlstomManagementCA.pem
-•	ALSTOMRootCertificationAuthorityv2.cacert.pem
 These certificates are required to establish internal trust chains and secure communications.
 ________________________________________
 Target Directory Structure